Alf51/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
-a simple game of tic-tac-toe, without a graphical interface.
+A game of "Tic-Tac-Toe with" a graphical interface using the library Swing
-A game based on a two-dimensional array.

-The purpose of the creation is to use two-dimensional arrays in practice